 In accordance with Article 8 of the Framework Directive (2009/140/EC), the measures aimed at achieving the objectives should be proportionate to those objectives.
-Therefore, a cost benefit analysis examining the cost, applicability and benefit of the measures proposed should be undertaken to evaluate, assess and refine the measures proposed.
+Therefore, a cost benefit analysis examining the cost, applicability and benefit of the measures proposed and confirming the proportionality of these measures should be undertaken to evaluate, assess and, if appropriate, refine the draft measures proposed.

-It is proposed that a review of the current legal framework and the actual conditions applied in each MS with respect to end-users with disabilities in relation to electronic communications would provide important input in assessing any potential new obligations to be imposed on undertakings under Article 23a.
+It is proposed that a review of the current legal framework and the actual conditions applied in each Member State with respect to end-users with disabilities in relation to electronic communications would provide important input in assessing any potential new obligations to be imposed on undertakings under Article 23a of the 2009 USD.